Crowe828/password-generator/README.md

-# password-generator
+# Password Generator

 This is the third homework.

-# 03 JavaScript: Password Generator

 ## Your Task